Single, double or multiple-injection techniques for axillary brachial plexus block for hand, wrist or forearm surgery in adults

 Regional anaesthesia comprising axillary block of the brachial plexus is a common anaesthetic technique for distal upper limb surgery.
 Successful blocking of the nerves produces a numb and limp arm that enables pain-free surgery.
 This review compared the relative effects of single, double or multiple injections for axillary block of the brachial plexus for distal upper limb surgery.

-Adults, Both sexes, Cardiovascular diseases, Conflict, Earthquake, Extreme violence, Health, Injuries (all), Logistics, Nervous system and neurologic diseases, Orthopedic injuries, Pain and anaesthesia
+Adults, Both sexes (for groups of both male and female persons), Cardiovascular conditions, Conflict, Earthquake, Extreme violence/Accidents, Health, Injuries (all), Logistics, Nervous system and neurologic conditions, Orthopedic injuries, Pain and anaesthesia